rbmk-project/rbmk-project.github.io/docs/design/dd-006-rbmk-scripting.md

 - Provide `RBMK_EXE` environment variable so that a script can invoke `rbmk` subcommands

-2. Working Directory
-- Clear separation of concerns
-- Fixed structure

-3. Script Generation
+2. Script Generation
-- Python for complex logic
+- Python (or other scripting languages) for generation logic
-- Shell for execution
+- Built-in shell for execution
 - Clear separation of roles

-4. Unix-like Commands
+3. Unix-like Commands
 - Minimal but complete set
 - Platform-independent behavior
 - Focus on measurement needs